Stephen Glass: Legal career

 In 2000, Glass graduated magna cum laude from Georgetown University Law Center with a Juris Doctor degree and was named a John M. Olin Fellow in law and economics.
 He then passed the New York State bar examination in 2000, but the Committee of Bar Examiners refused to certify him on its moral-fitness test, citing ethics concerns related to his journalistic malpractice.
 He later abandoned his efforts to be admitted to the bar in New York.

 Glass clerked for D.C.
 Superior Court Judge A. Franklin Burgess, Jr. and interned for district-court judge Ricardo M. Urbina.
-In 2004, he was hired by Carpenter & Zuckerman, a personal injury law firm in West Hollywood, California in 2004.
-When joining the firm, a senior partner told Glass that being exposed as a serial fabricator "is the best thing that ever happened to you.
+In 2004, he was hired by Carpenter & Zuckerman, a personal injury law firm in West Hollywood, California.
+When joining the firm, Glass was told by a senior partner that being exposed as a serial fabricator "is the best thing that ever happened to you.
 Now that you've fallen on your face, you can actually be a useful human being."
-Also remarking later, "brilliance that has overcome failure can be truly useful to your fellow man."
+The partner also remarked later, "brilliance that has overcome failure can be truly useful to your fellow man."
 Glass is not licensed to practice law.
-At the firm he is listed as director of special projects.
+At the firm, he is listed as director of special projects.

 Unsuccessful California Bar application

+Glass passed the California Bar Exam in 2006 or 2007.
 In 2009, Glass applied to join the State Bar of California.
 The Committee of Bar Examiners refused to certify him, finding that he did not satisfy California's moral fitness test because of his history of journalistic deception.
 Insisting that he had reformed, Glass then petitioned the State Bar Court's hearing department, which found that Glass possessed the necessary "good moral character" to be admitted as an attorney.

 The Committee of Bar Examiners sought review in the State Bar's Review Department and filed a Writ of Review, thereby petitioning the California Supreme Court to review the decision.
 On November 16, 2011, the Supreme Court granted the petition, the first time in 11 years the court had granted review in a moral character case.
-On January 3, 2012, Glass's attorneys filed papers with the Court arguing that his behavior had been beyond reproach for more than 13 years and this was proof that he had reformed.
+On January 3, 2012, Glass's attorneys filed papers with the Court arguing that his behavior had been beyond reproach for more than 13 years, and this was proof that he had reformed.

 On November 6, 2013, the California Supreme Court heard arguments in Glass's case and ruled unanimously against him in an opinion issued January 27, 2014.
-The lengthy opinion describes in minute detail the applicant's history, record, the bar's applicable standard of review, the appeal and its analysis of how Glass failed to satisfy the court's standards, concluding, "On this record, he has not sustained his heavy burden of demonstrating rehabilitation and fitness for the practice of law".
-On that basis, Glass was denied admission to the California bar.
+The lengthy opinion describes the applicant's history in minute detail and rejected Glass's claim to have acted honestly since his deceptions as a journalist were revealed, instead finding "instances of dishonesty and disingenuousness persisting throughout that period".
+The court was particularly troubled by "hypocrisy and evasiveness in Glass's testimony at the [2010] California State Bar hearing", and further noted that he did not admit the full extent of his fabrications until the California State Bar moral character proceedings in 2007.
+Accordingly, Glass was denied admission to the California bar.